 Some dogs may start licking excessively because of a cognitive issue.
 In this case, they don’t understand whether they’re doing it or why because their thinking has been affected.
-Dogs may lick due to an obsessive-compulsive-like disorder or anxiety disorder.
+Dogs may also lick due to an obsessive-compulsive-like disorder or anxiety disorder.

 For these, starting by trying to divert your dog’s attention to something other than licking is an excellent first step.
 If they can’t stop, it might be time to have them seen by a vet to see what they have to say about their condition.
-Vets may prescribe medications or have further insight into how to help your dog stop destructive licking.
+Vets may prescribe medications or have further insight into how to help your dog stop excessive licking.

 8. They’re Bored or Stressed